Red Flavor: Critical reception and recognition

 GQ Korea named "Red Flavor" its Song of the Year in the magazine's November 2017 issue.
 In December, IZM listed the song as one of its top 10 singles of the year.
-That same month, Sun Mi-kyung of Osen included the track on their Memorable Songs of 2017 list, citing its addictiveness and longevity on the charts, and called the song's hook "one of the best bars that hit the music industry".
 Dazed ranked the song at number two on its list of the 20 Best K-pop Songs of 2017.
 The song landed on Billboard's 20 Best K-Pop Songs 2017 list at number four, with Jeff Benjamin praising its uplifting, addictive, deliciously bubblegum melody.
-The magazine later featured "Red Flavor" in their decennial staff list of The 100 Greatest K-Pop Songs of the 2010s published in November 2019, at number two.
-In the article, J.M.K. cited the song's "overflow[ing] with an exuberance that's palpable from the very first second" as the reason why it "was such an undeniable hit since day one and remains ever-beloved by fans worldwide".
-They further wrote that the song's "evocations of a bright summer romance", which are "felt in every flourish and quirk", helped "Red Velvet make tangible the most ineffable of things: love" in "three short minutes".
-The song also landed on Melon's domestic Top 100 Songs of Past Decade (2010–2019) list at number nine among idol groups and 29 overall.
-In 2021, news outlet EToday designated "Red Flavor" one of 6 Songs that Remind You of Summer.
-It described the song as "an energetic, uptempo genre that makes your shoulders dance" with "impressive" lyrics, and called it Red Velvet's "signature summer season song".
+The magazine later featured "Red Flavor" in their decennial staff list of The 100 Greatest K-pop Songs of the 2010s at number two, calling it an "undeniable hit since day one and remains ever-beloved by fans worldwide".
+The song also landed on Melon's domestic Top 100 Songs of the 2010s list at number 29 (number 9 among K-pop idols).
+Billboard and NME ranked "Red Flavor" number 1 and 4 in their lists of best Red Velvet songs, respectively.
+Melon ranked it number 20 while Rolling Stone ranked it number 13 in their lists of the greatest K-pop songs of all time, with the latter publication praising its production and hailing it as the epitome of "summertime fun, adventure, and romance."